didomi/react/README.md

 ### Configuration object

-This is the structure of the configuration object.
+This is the structure of the configuration object passed to the `config` prop.
 For more information, please visit our [SDK documentation](https://developers.didomi.io/cmp/web-sdk/getting-started)

 ```js
 {